KSAMissionCtrl/FlightTracker/README.md

 * [FT] Terminators for dynamic maps
 * [FT] Clicking on the planet in the body overview diagrams brings up a dynamic map of the surface allowing you to choose a view (sat/terrain/biome) where available
+* [FT] Body map includes layers selection to show flags, points of interest, anomalies, labels for geographic features, and the ability to see all orbiting vessels by type (all vessel orbits/locations overlaid at once, one orbit per vessel) and ground vessel locations
 * [FT] New sat/terrain/biome maps for OPM?